emorydunn/StreamDeckPlugin/README.md

 import Foundation
 import StreamDeck

-PluginManager.plugin = CounterPlugin.self
-PluginManager.main()

-dispatchMain()
+PluginManager.main(plugin: CounterPlugin.self)
 ```

-This is all that should be in the file in order for the Stream Deck software to succesfully launch the plugin.
+This is all that should be in the file in order for the Stream Deck software to successfully launch the plugin.

 ## Responding to Events

-When events are received by your plugin they are parsed and the corosponding method is called.
+When events are received by your plugin they are parsed and the corresponding method is called.
 See the [Events Received][er] page for more details.
+In order for your plugin to receive the event you need to override the method.

+Each method is called with the top-level properties along with an event specific payload.
+For instance, to the `keyDown` event provides a payload that includes the actions settings, coordinates, etc.

 [er]: https://developer.elgato.com/documentation/stream-deck/sdk/events-received/